My first birth was an ordeal to say the least but what shocked me was the overwhelming feeling of responsibility the second I held him in my arms.

 This very independent woman soon became not so independent after a few weeks of no sleep, not showering regularly and not eating enough.

-I was ratty and irritable and just wanted the
+I was ratty and irritable and just wanted the baby to sleep so I could get more housework done.

 I missed out on the most precious time with my baby just because I was too proud to accept a few hours help.